Product Growth

 Putting it All Together

-In terms of “playing 3-D chess with your career,” moving into AI PM seems amongst the highest ROI moves.
+In terms of “playing 3-D chess with your career,” moving into AI Product Management seems amongst the highest ROI moves.

-In the short-term, you can earn a lot.
-In July, Netflix listed an AI Product Manager opening with a salary range up to $900,000 annual salary.
-What other job can you get that pay package?
+• In the short-term, the money is real.
+In July, Netflix listed an AI Product Manager opening with a salary range up to $900,000 a year.
+Think about that for a second.
+What other job gets you that package?

-But how do you actually break into AI PM?
+But how do you actually break into AI Product Management?

 That’s where today’s post comes in.